Short answer: Aamu.app is an all-in-one productivity tool

 AI should work inside the workflow

-Aamu does not treat AI as a destination that people visit to paste company information.
+Aamu does not treat AI as a destination where people paste company information.
 AI belongs inside the workspace, where it can help write Docs, answer questions, turn comments into actions, summarize meetings, and draft customer replies with the surrounding context already present.

 The applications are one connected system